dwhao84/dwhao84/README.md

 #### Hi, I'm Dawei.
 An iOS developer from Taiwan 🇹🇼.

-My passion is about iOS development, and Web development.
+My passion is main focus on iOS development.

 - 📫 How to reach me **dwsamurai84@gmail.com**